abdullagezgiev/ExpensesTracker/README.md

 👨‍💻 Author: abdullagezgiev

 💖 Support
-If you liked this project, please like (give me ⭐️) it on GitHub!
+If you liked this project, give it ⭐️ on GitHub!

 ## 🚀 Getting Started